Purdue-CS193/homework-0-hstriegel/index.md

+# Hunter's First CS193 Homework

+## Favorite things about CS19300

+- Smaller class than my other ones
+- Not just going to be learning about coding, we will be learning about the tools to help us start coding

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.